 Each person will experience pain in his/her own way.
 Moreover, we each have different levels of tolerance to pain, this is the main reason why an adapted intervention plan is always required.
 New pains might appear on top of the existent symptoms, so it is essential to take potential changes that can occur into consideration.
 (R)

 What else should I remember about tracking pain?

 In order to obtain a comprehensive overview of your pain experience, you should record your symptoms on a daily basis.
 The pain log template of the CareClinic health app is not complicated and it is for the best to record your symptoms as they occur, as recounting those from memory might not be as accurate as you would want.

 When describing your pain, be sure to mention how intense it is, where it was located, its nature, and also the time of day.
 You can also assess your pain using a scale – for example, a zero might mean “no pain”, while a ten would be equal to the “worst possible pain”.
 Mention the solutions you resorted to for pain relief, whether these include medication, various therapies, natural remedies, etc. You might also want to record how the pain felt after some time, or what activities were associated with such symptoms.

 You might not necessarily want to be detailed in your app entries.
 Nevertheless, you should find the energy and time to record your symptoms in a detailed manner.
 Aside from assessing your pain on a scale from 1 to 10, you can mention whether the pain interferes with your activities or not.
 You can use various adjectives to describe the pain, including “disrupting”, “discomforting” or “unbearable”.

-A health journal app such as ours is quite helpful for those who suffer from chronic pain.
-Aside from adding information to the pain log sheet, one can keep track of additional factors influencing the symptom, such as stress, mood, nutrition, physical activity and so on.
+A health diary app such as ours is quite helpful for those who suffer from chronic pain.
+Aside from adding information to the pain log sheet, one can keep track of additional factors influencing the symptom, such as stress, mood, nutrition, physical activity, and so on.